IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Ishan Kishan has 60 runs in two ODI innings against Sri Lanka.
-He has also amassed a fifty against them.
+KL Rahul has 288 runs at an average of 41.14 and a strike rate of 85.20 in eight ODI innings against Sri Lanka.
+He has also hit a fifty and a century each against them.

 -